 Applicants should indicate on the Medical School’s Supplemental Admissions Form the intent to seek an additional degree.
 Applicants who indicate this will be asked to submit a written personal statement outlining their goals and reasons for pursuing the MD/MBA degree.

 Students who are accepted into Medical School and at the same time are deemed admissible by Michigan’s Ross School of Business do not need to reapply to the Business School in their M3 year.
-Applicants must take the GMAT for admission to the Business School and the MCAT for admission to the Medical School.
+Applicants must submit test scores or a Statement of Academic Readiness for admission to Michigan’s Ross School of Business.
+More information can be found here.
+The MCAT is required for admission to the Medical School.
 Application to the dual degree program generally takes place shortly after the start of third year of Medical School.

 For basic information on the MD/MBA program, please visit the UM Medical School web site at: http://www.med.umich.edu/medstudents/curRes/dualDegree/#mba.